Haoxi2002/Image-Mixer/README.md

-## ImageMixer: An Image Driven all-MLP Architecture for Time Series Forecasting
+## N2V: An Image-Driven Lightweight Model for Network Key Indicators Extreme Forecasting

-This is the origin Pytorch implementation of Image-Mixer.
+This is the origin Pytorch implementation of N2V.

 ### Requirements